 - An upgrade to an existing building or systems, required as a result of a change of use or alterations, which required a building consent

 A Compliance Schedule can also be issued for a building that has existing systems that have not previously been identified by Council by using the following application form.

 Compliance Schedule Statement

 A Compliance Schedule Statement is issued by Council at the same time as the Compliance Schedule and Code Compliance Certificate (if applicable).

-It serves as the first stage of the Building Warrant of Fitness process and must be replaced in 12 months with a Building Warrant of Fitness, which is issued by the building owner.
+It serves as the first stage of the Building Warrant of Fitness process and must be replaced in 12 months with a Building Warrant of Fitness.